 The SSAT stands for the Secondary School Admission Test and is conducted by the SSAT Board or the SSATB.
 It is taken by students from grades 3-11 who want to get admission into private or independent elementary, middle or high schools.
 Hence, there are three levels of the test according to the grade level: Upper Level, Middle Level and Elementary Level.

 The ISEE, on the other hand, is the Independent School Entrance Exam.
 This test also serves the same purpose as does the SSAT: evaluating students on a common platform so that they can be placed into the right educational institution.
-This article discusses the differences between these two tests: ISEE SSAT and concludes which one among these two is better.
+This article discusses the differences between these two tests.

 What is the SSAT?

-As mentioned earlier, the SSAT is conducted at three levels:
+As mentioned earlier, the test is conducted at three levels:

 - Upper Level: This level is taken by students who are currently studying in grades 8 to 11.